 Amanda is a skilled administrator and leader.
 She is a founding resident of the Beloved Community Village, and serves as a constant spokesperson for the movement and an administrative assistant in the CVC Office.
 Amanda moved out of the Beloved Community Village and into her own apartment in September 2018.

 Rhonda is passionate about building community and taking care of people.
 She is one of the founding residents of Beloved Community Village.
 She was living along the banks of the South Platte River when construction began at Beloved Community Village and showed up to volunteer every day during the construction process.
 Within three months of moving into Beloved Community Village, she found housing in her own apartment.

-Tanya is a performing artist and digital organizer who works as a Program Coordinator with the University of Denver’s Barton Institute for Philanthropy and Social Enterprise.
-Tanya is deeply connected in Denver’s artistic community, and brought those artistic connections and her professional skills to the CVC board in 2018.
+Tanya is a performing artist and global activist who works as a Co-Director for the CVC.
+She works to develop strategic community parternships and use her creativity to cultivate and foster a community of healing and transformation.
+Tanya is deeply connected in Denver’s artistic community, and brought those artistic connections and her professional skills to the CVC staff.